cloudfoundry/stratos/deploy/kubernetes/README.md

 ```

-## Persistent Volumes stuck in `Pending` state when deploying through Helm
+## Specifying a custom Storage Class

-The issue may be that your Kubernetes does not have a `default` storage class.
-You can list your configured storage classes with `kubectl`.
+If no default storage class has been defined in the Kuberentes cluster.
+The Stratos UI helm chart will fail to deploy successfully.
+To check if a `default` storage class exists, you can list your configured storage classes with `kubectl`.
 If no storage class has `(default)` after it, then you need to either specify a storage class override or declare a default storage class for your Kubernetes cluster.

 #### Provide Storage Class override
 ```
-kubectl get storageclas
 $ kubectl get storageclass
 NAME                TYPE
 ssd                 kubernetes.io/host-path